chiayisu/Natural-Language-Processing-Spring-2021/README.md

 # Natural Language Processing Spring 2021

+## Course Description
+The course mainly introduces the theories and applications of Natural Language Processing.
+This course starts from basic concepts of Natural Language Processing to the-state-of-the-art Natural Language Processing algorithms such as transformer.
+Also, this course will introduce how to apply the concepts that learnt in this course to dialog system.
+Finally, this course will introduce some concepts of Reinforcement Learning.

 ## Lecture 1: Introduction to Natural Language Processing
 * Lecture Slides: [PPT](https://drive.google.com/file/d/1e6f12ceaBz5YpIOa8dIBVPyO0fsJQ_O7/view?usp=sharing), [PDF](https://drive.google.com/file/d/18kzde9mnlyRezQ1Xz5wx_zGfB8PsTUze/view?usp=sharing)
 * Reading Materials